Click here to visit our sponsor Pitpass

 What followed is surely one of the true fairytales, not only of Formula One but sport in general, for Jenson and his team went on to secure both titles.

-Yes, the Brawn did have an early season advantage courtesy of that diffuser, and Jenson made full use of it, putting together string of 6 wins in the first 7 races.
+Yes, the Brawn did have an early season advantage courtesy of that diffuser, and Jenson made full use of it, putting together a string of 6 wins in the first 7 races.
 Indeed, by the time the season reached the mid-point the Englishman had a 23 point lead over his nearest rival, teammate Rubens Barrichello.

 While some put the results almost entirely down to the car, others said that they had always been of the opinion that given the right equipment Jenson could prove himself to be the real deal.
 Ross Brawn, who had worked with one of the sport's true greats, Michael Schumacher, openly lauded the British driver, claiming he was the very best at getting 100 percent out of a car.
 True praise indeed.

-However, it was in the second half of the season, once the opposition had their own double diffusers and Brawn had begun to lose its edge, especially in terms of set-up, the Jenson really proved his mettle.
+However, it was in the second half of the season, once the opposition had their own double diffusers and Brawn had begun to lose its edge, especially in terms of set-up, that Jenson really proved his mettle.

 Although teammate Barrichello appeared to handle the situation more easily, clearly able to readapt himself to the car, Button refused to surrender, making the most of an ever more difficult situation.